nextflow-io/training/docs/basic_training/modules.md

 Nextflow allows the use of alternative output definitions within workflows to simplify your code.

-In the previous basic example (`hello.nf`), we defined the channel names to specify the input to the next process:
+In the previous basic example (`hello.nf`), you defined the channel names to specify the input to the next process:

 ```groovy linenums="1"
 workflow  {